The Institutional Planning and Performance Framework

 The primary audience of this report will be Academic Board, Faculty Boards and Faculty management within the schools.
 It is a key management planning tool used to review performance against the objectives of the University Strategic Plan and in developing each Faculty's Business Plans.

-The Faculty Performance Scorecard which presents the Faculty cut of the University Performance Scorecard which has been designed to illustrate performance against targets set in the Beacon of Enlightenment Strategic Plan 2013-2023.
+The Faculty Performance Scorecard which presents the Faculty cut of the University Performance Scorecard which has been designed to illustrate performance against targets set in the Strategic Plan.
 Only the most critical indicators of organisational performance are presented on the scorecard.
 Lead indicators of organisation performance such as the four drivers of Research Block Grant performance are presented.
 The majority of indicators are also ‘Line of Sight’ indicators providing demonstrable alignment between individual contributions, management accountabilities and organisational goal.

 For each indicator, the Faculty’s previous year result and Target are presented and a Status marker indicates whether the Target was met or where performance has fallen significantly short of target.
 A 5 year time series of past Faculty performance for each indicator is also shown.
 A 5 year time series of benchmarking is presented as relative performance against the University result.
 Specific definitions of the indicators and the report legend are provided as the final page of the scorecard.